 ‘No business of mine, anyway.
 No need to set your pet on me.’

 Ilerwe gathered Lily back into her dress.
 ‘You’re a bit smart for some vagabond.’
 Her eyes roved over him and the cloak-covered bag beside his chair.
-‘I need to find the Shadow of the Moon. Ædyn’s armies have besieged the city of Thuun.
-They’re led by two First Swords.
-I slipped out and followed the rumours here, but if I don’t find him, then Thuun will fall, Ædyn will win, and all the people will be enslaved to that awful city and its six tyrants.’
+‘I need to find the Shadow of the Moon. Ædyn’s armies have besieged the city of Thuun and they’re led by two First Swords.
+I slipped out and followed the rumours here, but if I don’t find him, Thuun will fall, Ædyn will win, and all the people will be enslaved to that awful city and its six tyrants.’

 Athion frowned and a small knot tightened in his stomach.
 ‘I’m sorry, princess.
 I wouldn’t’ve mocked your venture if I’d known.
 It’s rare to see a noble girl with her heart in the right place.
 Rare to see anyone like it these days.’